S-A-Adit/web102_prework/README.md

 The following **optional** features are implemented:

-* [ ] List anything else that you can get done to improve the app functionality!
+* [x] List anything else that you can get done to improve the app functionality!
+* [x]Search Filter – Adds an input box at the top so users can type a game's name and instantly filter the displayed game cards.
+* [x]Search Filter – Adds an input box at the top so users can type a game's name and instantly filter the displayed game cards.
+* [x]Search Filter – Adds an input box at the top so users can type a game's name and instantly filter the displayed game cards.

 ## Video Walkthrough